temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 **How we handle PII**

 Because we are dealing with PII (Personal Identifiable Information) the application must have a way to encrypt and decrypt data.
 The PII that the application processes includes a Candidate's SSN, contact information, DOB, and personal addresses.
+There must be a consistent way to ensure data is encoded while it is in the Temporal Platform, but and decodable when needed.

 **Wait on humans**

 There are two scenarios where the Background Check must wait on a human.

-The first is when a
+The first is when a the Candidate must accept the Background Check.
-The Candidate needs a secure way to provide their SSN and confirm their consent.
+During this step, the Candidate must also need a secure way to provide their SSN and other PII.

-The Company would like this to happen all at the same time and it needs to be the first step in the Background Check process.
-That way, the checks can start immediately and automatically as soon as the Candidate confirms.
+It is the first step of the Background Check, and once complete the additional Searches can start automatically.

+The second is when a Researcher must respond to a Research Request.
+In our application, a Researcher is used to verify employment of the Candidate.
+We must pretend that, after receiving an email with the Research Request, the Researcher would make some phone calls and send some emails of their own to verify employment.
+They must then send their results back to the application.

-However, there is no guarantee of when the Candidate might take this step after the HR person has initiated the Background Check.
+In both cases, there is no guarantee of when the Candidate or Researcher might take action.

-Additionally there is no guarantee on how long each check might take.
+The email requesting action could sit in their inboxes, unnoticed for some time.

-Therefore the application must be able to maintain the state of the Background Check over many days, and perhaps even weeks, awaiting on data.
+Therefore the application must be able to maintain the state of the Background Check over many days, and perhaps even weeks, waiting on data.

 ### Concurrent Background Check Searches

-Many of the Background Check search should happen concurrently.
+Many of the Background Check Search should happen concurrently.

-The Company HR Person will be able to select from two different packages of searches.
+The Company HR Person will be able to select from two different packages of Searches.
 The following are the predefined Background Check packages available to the Company HR Person to select when they kick off a Background Check for a Candidate.

 - Standard package
   - SSN trace